Code-Dearman/Django-Capstone/README.md

 </details>
 <br>

+Throughout the development process I regularly checked by website again online constrast checkers in order to make sure that the text was readable.

 ### Fonts

 For the fonts I chose  Metamorphous - Designed by James Grieshaber from GoogleFonts - This suited my medieval style with its serifs but is still quite readable.